Dan Abrams: Business initiatives

-In September 2009, Abrams started Mediaite, a news site he described as "appreciating the celebrity of the media".
-The site combines analyses of politics through a media lens.
+In September 2009, Abrams started Mediaite, a media-news and commentary site.

 That same year, Abrams launched Gossip Cop, a website devoted to correcting the record on celebrity gossip.
 In 2019, Gossip Cop was acquired by Gateway Blend.

 In 2010, Abrams launched SportsGrid, a website offering a mix of sports news, video clips and other media tracking both sports and the media world surrounding it.
 SportsGrid was acquired by Anthem Media Group in a stock and cash deal in 2013.

-In 2011, Abrams Media started The Mary Sue, a partner site to Geekosystem with the goal of "highlighting women in the geek world, and providing a prominent place for the voices of geek women".
+In 2011, Abrams Media started The Mary Sue, a partner site to Geekosystem focused on women in geek culture and aimed at amplifying women's voices in that space.
 Abrams folded Geekosystem into The Mary Sue in 2014.
 On November 17, 2021, The Mary Sue was sold to GAMURS Group.

 Abrams started LawNewz, a legal news website which also live streams trials as part of its online network, in 2016.
 The new live trial network, promoted as the new Court TV, launched on February 24, 2017, with A&E Networks taking a stake in the site.
-In 2017, LawNewz was rebranded to Law&Crime.
+In 2017, LawNewz was rebranded to Law & Crime.
 In October 2023, Abrams sold Law&Crime to video content startup Jellysmack for a reported $125 million.

-In 2024, Abrams launched Bottle Raiders, a media business which aggregates ratings for fine liquors and non-alc brands with personalized tasting events.
+In 2024, Abrams launched Bottle Raiders, a website that aggregates reviews and ratings of spirits and non-alcoholic drinks.
 Bottle Raiders was rebranded as The Daily Pour in 2025.